Understanding the Basics of Software Development Models

 In this stage, you will describe the functionalities of your application, including both backend and frontend.
 As a result, an SRS, formerly a Software Requirement Specification document, will be created and shared with the client for approval.

 The client will verify the application details by reviewing the SRS, and the development team will use it for their internal purposes.

 Step 3: Scheduling and Planning

 When the client finals all its requirements, you have to create a project plan for an efficient roadmap to complete the project before the deadline.

-You have to perform all the resource, cost, and time-related analysis at this step only; otherwise, your project can face non-preventive risks in the future.
+You have to perform all the resource, cost, and time-related analyses at this step only; otherwise, your project can face non-preventive risks in the future.
 Once you are done with all the planning and ready with your project charter and other crucial plans, you can initiate the designing phase.

 Step 4: Designing